- Performing Arts Center (ARTS); Recital Hall

 more about event

 Performing Arts Center Recital Hall

 Open to the public.
-Tickets available in advance at txstatepresents.com or at the door at least 30 minutes prior to the start of the program. $5 parking available at the Edward Gary Street Garage, next to the Performing Arts Center.
-(Attention students enrolled in the Departmental Recital course: This is a GOLD event).
+Tickets available in advance at txstatepresents.com or at the door at least 30 minutes prior to the start of the program.
+Fee-based parking is available at the Edward Gary Street Garage, across the street from the Performing Arts Center.
+(Attention students enrolled in the Department Recital course: This is a GOLD event)